Need tighter regulations to deal with cybercrimes: IT minister in Lok Sabha | Education

 ''This subject of cybercrimes, the way it is affecting our children, actually there is a need to have a consensus for making much tighter regulation.
 There is no doubt about it,'' the minister said during the Question Hour.

-Raising the issue of cybercrimes and children becoming victim of cyber bullying, Congress member Hibi Eden had noted that existing cyber laws were ''quite weak'' to deal with the problem, and asked if there was a specific instruction from Vaishnaw's ministry to increase the awareness level of officials in various government departments on cybercrimes and also making it part of the curriculum for students.
+Raising the issue of cybercrimes and children becoming victims of cyber bullying, Congress member Hibi Eden noted that existing cyber laws were ''quite weak'' to deal with the problem.
+He asked if there was a specific instruction from Vaishnaw's ministry to increase the awareness level of officials in various government departments on cybercrimes and also making it part of the curriculum for students.

+The minister, in a written (starred) reply, said the National Crime Records Bureau (NCRB) compiles and publishes statistical data on crimes in its publication 'Crime in India'.

+''The latest published report is for the year 2020.
+As per data published by NCRB, a total of 306 and 1,102 cases of cyber crime against children were registered during the year 2019 and 2020 respectively,'' he added.

 Replying to a question asked by Congress member M K Vishnu Prasad as to whether the government would consider bringing in stricter norms to censor the OTTs where movies and serials create disharmony among various religions and communities, the minister said all over the world, people are ''really worried'' with the way social media intermediaries have become ''all pervasive today''.